Flooding pummels Yellowstone region, leaves many stranded

 The towns of Cooke City and Silvergate, just east of the park, were also isolated by floodwaters.

-Numerous homes and other structures were destroyed, but there were no immediate reports of injuries or fatalities.

-Officials in Yellowstone and in several southern Montana counties were assessing damage from the storms that also triggered mudslides and rockslides.
-Montana Gov. Greg Gianforte declared a statewide disaster.

-In Livingston, low-lying neighborhoods were evacuated and the city's hospital was evacuated as a precaution after its driveway flooded.
+In Livingston, residents in low-lying neighborhoods were told to leave and the city's hospital was evacuated as a precaution after its driveway flooded.

 Officials in Park County, which includes Gardiner and Cooke City, said extensive flooding throughout the county had made drinking water unsafe in many areas.